JopjeKnopje/dotfiles/README.md

 <br>

 ## TODO NVIM

+- [ ] Make obisidan_vault a env variable, so other TMUX and tms can also source it.
 - [ ] Setup path for obisidan vault, which will silently fail if it doens't exist instead of this "hard" error.
 - [ ] When using obisidan vault use difffent color theme.
 - [ ] Fix nvim surround working.